 Eversholt continued to perform well in the year, with its EBITDA increasing by 2.8% compared to last year.
-This allowed Eversholt to repay an additional £6.6 million of its shareholder loan as described on page 20.
+This allowed Eversholt to repay an additional £6.6 million of its shareholder loan.
 The Company also accrued regular interest payments of £17.8 million.
-The proceeds of £6.6 million account for the difference between opening and closing cost in the chart on the previous page.